-Mealybug is the cause most common and (in my opinion) is really gross looking.
+Mealybug is the most common cause and (in my opinion) is really gross looking.
 They look like tiny balls of white fluff.

-String of Pearls Planting Requirments
+String of Pearls Planting Requirements

 You will want to make sure there’s plenty of room for your plant to sprawl and hang.
 A hanging basket or raised planter is best so that the String of Pearls can cascade downwards.